emipa606/AssetBuilder/README.md

 To verify that the bundle has the correct files with the correct paths, use a tool like [Asset Studio](https://github.com/Perfare/AssetStudio/releases/latest)

+NOTE: Asset bundle files has to have a unique name due to a [limitation](https://issuetracker.unity3d.com/issues/failure-loading-multiple-bundles-with-same-names-but-different-files) in Unity

 ## Example